punnal/Audit-Fuzzing/change_auditd_parameters/README.md

 ## Changing parameters in auditd.conf
 freq parameter can be changed to a random value between the range specified.

-Time, value of parameter and output of `auditctl -s` will be stored in a /auditRandom.txt.
+Time, value of parameter and output of `auditctl -s` will be stored in /auditConfRandom.txt.

 Sample use: